-One way to think of a wrongful death claim in New Mexico is as a personal injury claim that the deceased person is no longer able to bring him or herself.
-Instead, the survivors of the deceased person must bring the claim to court, to establish the defendant's liability and to seek damages.
+Under New Mexico law, a "wrongful death" is a death that is "caused by the wrongful act, neglect, or default of another" that, if the person had lived, would have allowed him or her to file a personal injury lawsuit.
+(N.M.
+Stat. § 41-2-1 (2021).)
+So it can be helpful to think of a wrongful death claim in New Mexico as a personal injury claim that the deceased person is no longer able to bring him or herself.
+Instead, someone else must bring the claim to court to establish the defendant's liability and seek damages.

-Although the personal representative is responsible for filing the wrongful death claim, any damages awarded as a result of the claim are held by the estate for the benefit of surviving family members:
+Although the personal representative must file the wrongful death lawsuit, any damages awarded are held by the estate for the benefit of surviving family members, as follows:

 If the deceased person has no spouse or children or is a child under age 18, the child's parents will receive the damages.
 If there are no surviving parents, damages will go to the deceased person's siblings, whether the deceased is a child or an adult.

 (N.M.
 Stat. § 41-2-3 (2021).)